brefphp/bref/docs/frameworks/laravel.md

 > If you use Laravel Nova, don't forget to uncomment the header `X-Inertia`

+> Note: the limit of forwardedHeaders for AWS is set to 10

 Before deploying, compile your assets using Laravel Mix.

 ```bash